If you’re learning Swedish and want to dive further, there is no better substitute than watching Films and TV-series from Sweden.

 4. Force Majeure (2014)

-Written and Directed by Ruben Östlund, Force Majeure, is a kind of disaster movie, as well as a dark comedy about a relationship.
+Written and Directed by Ruben Östlund, Force Majeure, is a kind of disaster movie, and a dark comedy about a relationship.

-It is a story about a Swedish family spending time at the French alps for a vacation.
+It is a story about a Swedish family spending time in the French alps for a vacation.

 The weather was pleasant, and everything looked breathtaking.
 One day during their lunch at a mountainside restaurant, an avalanche turns everything upside down.

-Without thinking about family safety, Tomas flees the scene, leaving his wife Ebba and children to fend for themselves.
+Tomas flees the scene without thinking about family safety, leaving his wife Ebba and children to fend for themselves.